OpenDSA/OpenDSA/RST/source/Glossary.rst

    set
       A collection of distinguishable :term:`members` or :term:`elements`.

+   simple type
+      A type whose values contain no subparts.
+An example is the integers.

    sorting problem
       Given a set of records :math:`r_1`, :math:`r_2`, ..., :math:`r_n`
       with key values :math:`k_1`, :math:`k_2`, ..., :math:`k_n`,